 Horchata is a traditional Mexican drink made with rice, cinnamon and nuts.
 Traditionally Tiger Nuts were used to make it but you can use any like almonds, cashew nuts etc. Apart from these ingredients, cinnamon sticks are added to it too.
 The choice of nuts can vary from almonds, cashew nuts, peanuts and even sesame seeds.

-In some variations milk is added to it for extra flavour, but if you are lactose intolerant, just skip it.
+Although it is a Vegan drink, in some variations milk is added to it for extra flavour, but if you are lactose intolerant, just skip it.
 I personally like this drink with added milk and hence tried the version with milk in it but it’s totally your choice.

 The drink is quite popular in LA and that’s where I got my first taste of it.
 Easy to make, very refreshing and made using basic ingredients, there is no reason for this beverage to not be a HIT with people.
 Don’t you agree?
 Even my little picky eater also loves Horchata.